contactraj-sharma/cyber-attack-control-frameworks/README.md

 Second, we are interested in applying our methodology to other security control frameworks.
 Let us know what frameworks you would like to see mapped to ATT&CK.
 Your input will help us prioritize how we expand our mappings.

-Finally, we are interested developing additional tools and resources to help the community understand and make threat-informed decisions in their risk management programs.
+Finally, we are interested in developing additional tools and resources to help the community understand and make threat-informed decisions in their risk management programs.
 Share your ideas and we will consider them as we explore additional research projects.

 ## Questions and Feedback